I Just Moved and Bought NOTHING From Amazon. Here’s How.

 This move took me out of my family’s home and into a small apartment with my partner.
 Though I lived on my own a couple of years ago, it was a fully furnished studio, and I’m discovering there are a lot of homely accoutrements that do not magically come with a grown-up abode.

 I’ve turned to Amazon many a time over the past month.
-The last thing I wanted was to line Bezos’ pockets...
-I was just overwhelmed, and it seemed like the easiest option.
-Each time I filled up my cart, guilt took over, and I closed my tab.
+The last thing I wanted was to line Bezos’ pockets — I was just overwhelmed, and it seemed like the easiest option.
+Each time I filled up my cart, guilt took over and I closed the tab.
 After the third round of this, and the house feeling emptier still, I made a list.

 What did I need so desperately that I couldn’t take a day to look for locally?
 Reusable cold brew filters, lamps, multi-purpose cleaner, paper towels?
-Is there a point to zero-waste laundry detergent if you buy it from Amazon?
-I wanted to take a minute to be conscious, slow, and intentional with my purchases.
-Here’s where that took me:
+Is there as much benefit to zero-waste laundry detergent if you buy it from Amazon?

 Living Room